mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 There are two types of LLM evaluation metrics in MLflow:

 1. Metrics relying on SaaS model (e.g., OpenAI) for scoring, e.g., :py:func:`mlflow.metrics.answer_relevance`.
 These
-   metrics are created via :py:func:`mlflow.metrics.make_genai_metric` method.
+   metrics are created via :py:func:`mlflow.metrics.genai.make_genai_metric` method.
 For each data record, these metrics under the hood sends one prompt consisting of the following information to the SaaS model, and extract the score from model response:

    * Metrics definition.